sminnee/silverstripe-staticsiteconnector/README.md

 and cached in a text file under the assets directory.

-Each cached URL corresponds to a page or asset (css, image, pdf etc) that the module will attempt to import into native SilverStripe objects e.g. `SiteTree` or `File`.
+Each cached URL corresponds to a page or asset (css, image, pdf etc) that the module will attempt to import into native SilverStripe objects e.g. `SiteTree` and `File`.

 Page content is imported page-by-page using cUrl, and the desired DOM elements extracted via configurable CSS selectors via [phpQuery](http://code.google.com/p/phpquery/)